Lackland AFB Housing

 Opportunities abound for connecting with the military spouse community, whether through each the area spouses’ clubs or volunteering.
 The Lackland AFB spouses’ club is open to spouses of active duty and retired members of all military branches of the U.S. Armed Forces assigned to or residing near JBSA Lackland in San Antonio, TX.

 For job seekers, area employment is strong in the industries of construction, oil and gas production, and healthcare.
-Your time at JBSA might prove to be a chance to network with other military spouses at a Military Spouse Symposium or the many other area events created for military family members.
+Time at JBSA might prove to be a chance to network with other military spouses at a Military Spouse Symposium or the many other area events created for military family members.

 More helpful links: